AlandSailingRobots/SailingRobotsWebsite/README.md

    -  Right Management system (see profile/README.md)

 ## Database
-There are 4 DB used by the website
+There are 4 databases used by the website

 | DB | Name | Purpose |
 | --- | ---- | ------- |